marmaladeDE/oxsearch-documentation/en/configuration.md

 There are three ways to initiate a data import:

-- by clicking on "rebuild index now" in the elasticSearch configuration
+- by clicking on "rebuild index now" in the Elasticsearch configuration
 - assigning this task to a cronjob which executes the script file <ShopRoot>/modules/marm/oxsearch/importer/doImport.sh.
 - with the help of the update and delete API
 Using the "rebuild index now" button in the back end, all changes take effect immediately.
 Depending on the data in the shop, however, the indexing process can take some time.
 Also, you cannot leave the page during the process.
-Like the rebuilding in the elasticSearch configuration window, the cronjob is a ful data import.
+Like the rebuilding in the Elasticsearch configuration window, the cronjob is a ful data import.
 Therefore, it also can take some time to finish.
 In contrast to using the rebuild button, it's not necessary to log into your shop and initiate the process manually.
 For a more specific data import, we recommend the usage of the update and delete API.

 ### Data export ###

-You are able to export your elasticSearch index to a remote server.
-It is useful if you have some troubles with your elasticSearch configuration and you want to send a copy of an index to your agency.
+You are able to export your Elasticsearch index to a remote server.
+It is useful if you have some troubles with your Elasticsearch configuration and you want to send a copy of an index to your agency.
 In the input field you have to write the full path of the index.
 For example: `http://elastic.example.com:9200/index_name`.
 If there is an authorization required to access the index, please write it in the following format: `http://user:password@elastic.example.com:9200/index_name`.
 __Note: An index has to be created before the export.__

 #### Update- & Delete-API ####